aabdurrouf/piXedfit/README.md

    SED plot (i.e., a plot showing recovery of the input SED by the best-fit model SED), and SFH plot (i.e., a plot showing inferred SFH from the fitting).

 ## How to get the code
-Currently, this Python package is only available within the collaboration.
-We will make **piXedfit** publicly available in timely manner.
+Currently, we are working on documentation of **piXedfit** and we plan to publicly release the codes in next few month (before summer 2022).
 In the meantime, if you are interested in using **piXedfit**, please contact Abdurro'uf at abdurrouf@asiaa.sinica.edu.tw.
-We are very welcome to any ideas of new researches using **piXedfit** and we are open for collaboration.
+We are very welcome to any ideas of new researches using **piXedfit**.

 ## Reference
 A list of some projects **piXedfit** is benefitted from: